termie/farmboy/README.rst

 The `farmboy` command is basically a wrapper around `fab`.
-You can use all the same options as one does with `fab`, we just add the various Farm Boy taks by default.
+You can use all the same options as one does with `fab`, we just add the various FarmBoy taks by default.
 Using your own `fabfile.py` you can add to or even override the defaults.

-That said, there are some specific Farm Boy features that you are likely to use when getting started::
+That said, there are some specific FarmBoy features that you are likely to use when getting started::

   farmboy vagrant.init   # create an example vagrant environment in the